dimi-fn/Various-Data-Science-Scripts/Virtual_Env/README.md

 ### requirements.txt

-* In order to create requirements.txt: be in the path inside the venv
+In order to create requirements.txt:

+* Go to your venv project path.
-* Check your installed-only for this project packages with "pip freeze"
+* Check your installed-only for this project packages via: "pip freeze"
-* Save those with "pip freeze > requirements.txt" (this grabs the packages created in this venv project with the right format of "package"=="version_number")
+* Save those with the command **"pip freeze > requirements.txt"** (this grabs the packages created in this venv project with the right format of "package"=="version_number", and it creates a txt file with those requirements).

 * In order to "paste" those into another project:
-	* copy that txt called "requirements.txt" into the folder of the new project (e.g. a new venv-environment project), in the "Scripts" subfolder
+	* copy that txt called "requirements.txt" into the folder of the new project (e.g. a new venv-environment project), in the "Scripts" subfolder.
-	* pip install -r requirements.txt
+	* cmd: *pip install -r requirements.txt*
-		* This will install the particular packages and their specific versions of the previous developer
+		* This will install the particular packages along with their specific versions of the previous developer.

 ### General Notes: